florin-rosca-us/greetings/README.md

 spans.

 ## Next?
-* Write something to the database...
+* TODO: Some meaningful tests: write to database in a transaction, rollback transaction?
+There was something like that...
 * Query database, return results...
 * Authentication/authorization?
 App token?